What will the end of the Universal Credit uplift mean for wellbeing?

 Local government in Northern Ireland has shown a continued commitment to learning about collective wellbeing, striving to put the needs of citizens at the centre of their approach.
 The Executive’s response to the Department for Communities’ bid for funding provides them with a practical opportunity to embody the values and goals set out within the current Programme for Government.

-Northern Ireland’s response also provides useful pointers for others who are actively seeking to embed a wellbeing approach to government.
+Northern Ireland’s response to the Universal Credit cut also provides useful pointers for others who are actively seeking to embed a wellbeing approach to government.

 In Scotland, the introduction of the Scottish Child Payment and Bridging Payments has been described by some as the most ambitious anti-poverty measures currently being undertaken in the UK, while others argue that the measures simply do not go far enough given the scale of the challenge.
 The Joseph Rowntree Foundation Poverty in Scotland 2021 report, for example, calls for a far greater scale and pace of activity to support those most at risk.